UPPMAX/programming_formalisms/docs/literature/README.md

 These are summaries of some of the papers mentioned.

+## Summary of `[Allen and Mehler, 2019]`

+This paper addresses challenges and misconceptions on adopting open science principles in a scientific career.

+It shows a figure in which it is shows that traditional literature, compared to registered reports, reports on null findings 4x less likely.

 ## Summary of `[Aniley et al., 2024]

 This paper seems useful at first glance: